-We have a prepaid monthly Vodaphone plan for my iphone, with minimal voice, texting and data.
-Our real inerneting was done using a Vodaphone rural router.
+We have a prepaid monthly Vodaphone plan for my iPhone, with minimal voice, texting and data.
+Our real internet usage was done using a Vodaphone rural router.
 We were able to plug this puppy into our car and have wifi almost everywhere we went.
 At $75 a month for 60GB, that’s a pretty sweet deal and we got to soak up a TON of the web while we are in a more developed country.

 Pak-N-Save carries boil-in-a-bag meals that were actually pretty good.
 We also brought some canned soups.
 That covered us for dinners when we were camping.
 At Airbnbs, we bought groceries and cooked or dined out.